 The fund manager may take steps to make sure that existing investors are protected by 'swinging' the unit price.
 This means that only the member who is making a transaction on a particular day pays the sale and purchase costs, which could both be as much as up to 1% of the value of the money being disinvested and reinvested.

-Generally, our investment provider will be able to sell and buy units on the same day, so that you are constantly invested in the financial markets.
-However, sometimes this won’t be possible, in which case our investment provider will sell units one day and purchase new units a few days later.
+Generally, our investment provider will be able to sell and buy units on the same day, so that you are constantly invested in the financial markets – but sometimes this won’t be possible.
+If this happens, our investment provider will sell units one day and purchase new units a few days later.
 If this happens, your money will be ‘out of the market’ between the sale and the purchase date.
 As a result, you could either make a gain or a loss if the markets move while you are out of the market.

 Information about the funds

-The following fund factsheets from Fidelity give more information about the available funds.Growth Equities Property Blended Assets Corporate Bonds Pre-retirement to annuity Pre-retirement to Cash Cash Ethical Growth Ethical Consolidation
+The following fund factsheets from Fidelity give more information about the available funds.Growth Please note that the Growth fund is only available through the Lifetime Pathway, so you won’t be able to choose it as a self-select option.
+Equities Property Blended Assets Corporate Bonds Pre-retirement to annuity Pre-retirement to cash Cash Ethical Growth Ethical Consolidation Shariah